 Bluehost and GoDaddy both tick most of the boxes, offering knowledge centers, live chat, and 24/7 phone support.
 For commonplace problems this is all you’re likely to need.
-Bluehost’s knowledge center is a bit more thorough than GoDaddy’s but there’s not much to seperate them.
-Both providers are so widely used that someone, somewhere will have encountered the same problem as you and shared the solution online.
+Bluehost’s knowledge center is a bit more thorough – it even exceeded our customer service expectations by 15%.
+That said, GoDaddy’s knowledge center is also helpful.
+And if you don’t find the information you’re looking for there, both providers are so widely used that someone, somewhere will have encountered the same problem as you and shared the solution online.

 The big difference is Bluehost offers support tickets while GoDaddy doesn’t.
 Sometimes only personalized attention will do, and at the very least it’s good to have the option.
 Largely, though, there are better things to scrutinize than support when looking for the key differences between Bluehost and GoDaddy.

 Bluehost has better customer support than GoDaddy.
 Bluehost offers support tickets while GoDaddy doesn’t, and tickets are an easy way to solve many website issues.
 Bluehost’s knowledge base is also more comprehensive than GoDaddy’s, and you can learn a lot by browsing the articles posted there.

 The real reason a lot of you are here is to find out which one’s cheaper, and fair enough.
 Bluehost and GoDaddy are both safe, reliable hosting options.
 If you don’t want to think about them any more than that then go for Bluehost.
 It offers better value for money.